hemmerling/lua-luaunitcore/README.md

 # lua-luaunitcore
 LuaUnitCore is a unit-testing framework for the stripped down and modified Lua on the online game development platform "CORE".
+To use it, you must install the CORE IDE application on your Windows10 PC.

 It is fork of
 https://github.com/bluebird75/luaunit

 It is NOT a "game", but a software development tool.

-Currently, the tool is published as Community project, so that you can load it as "CORE Project" into your CORE IDE to modify and run it.
-In the CORE IDE on Windows, select "Create / New Project / Community Projects" and search for
+The tool is published "Open for Editing" CORE application, i.e. as CORE community project.
+So that you can load it as "CORE Project" into your CORE IDE to modify and run it.
+In the CORE IDE, select "Create / New Project / Community Projects" and search for

 "hemmerling_luaunit"